TIG Welding Guide for beginners: Complete step by step setup and Techniques

 How TIG Welding Works

-Key components involved in TIG welding include:
+Key Components in TIG Welding

 • Tungsten electrode